zazuko/xrm/README-shapes.md

 If you receive an error message about missing dependencies, then make sure that the option *"Contact all update sites during install to find required software"* is selected in the install dialog.

-## Shapes examples
+## Shapes example

-For examples, have a look at the [person-shapes](runtime-EclipseXtext/person-shapes) project folder.
+Have a look at the [person-shapes](runtime-EclipseXtext/person-shapes) example project folder.

 1. Clone this repository.
 2. In Eclipse, click _File > Import_.